RarityBrown/blog/blog/AI/personal-benchmarks/NicheCodeBench.md

 - An online office word
 - A hex (binary) editor
 - Draw svg of transmission gate in mosfets and symbol without any fancy ui or color, without further introduction, so just two simple svgs.
-- Build an interactive 3D bicycle (not a rotating 2D model.
-I want a real 3D model with thickness.)
+- An interactive 3D bicycle (not a 2D model in 3D space.
+I want a real 3D bicycle with thickness.)   ref: https://ciechanow.ski/bicycle/
-- Build an interactive planar MOSFET 3d model with 2 fingers
+- An interactive planar MOSFET 3d model with 2 fingers

 </details>